pietersartain/midi-hh-clutch/readme.md

 ## Improvements/TODOs

 * Adjust the midi-velocity out to be a function of pedal-down velocity (i.e. rate of change of resistance).
+* Do I need to run it at full speed?
+Like the MIDI pedal, my feet aren't that fast.
 * Replace the eCog1k eval board with something more appropriate, like an MSP430 or an AVR.

 ## References / Resources